Google Glass

-Google Glass, or simply Glass, is a brand of smart glasses developed and sold by Google.
-It was developed by X (previously Google X), with the mission of producing a ubiquitous computer.
+Google Glass, or simply Glass, is a discontinued brand of smart glasses developed by Google's X Development (formerly Google X), with a mission of producing a ubiquitous computer.
 Google Glass displays information to the wearer using a head-up display.
 Wearers communicate with the Internet via natural language voice commands.

-Google started selling a prototype of Google Glass to qualified "Glass Explorers" in the US on April 15, 2013, for a limited period for $1,500, before it became available to the public on May 15, 2014.
-It had an integral 5 megapixel still/720p video camera.
+Google started selling a prototype of Google Glass to qualified "Glass Explorers" in the US on June 27, 2012, for a limited period for $1,500, (with distribution of those purchases beginning on April 16, 2013), before it became available to the public on April 15, 2014.
+It has an integrated 5 megapixel still/720p video camera.
 The headset received a great deal of criticism amid concerns that its use could violate existing privacy laws.

-On January 15, 2015, Google announced that it would stop producing the Google Glass prototype, to be continued in 2017 tentatively.
-In July 2017, Google announced the Google Glass Enterprise Edition.
-In May 2019, Google announced the Google Glass Enterprise Edition 2.
+On January 15, 2015, Google announced that it would stop producing the Google Glass prototype.
+The prototype was succeeded by two Enterprise Editions, whose sales were suspended on March 15, 2023.
+More than a decade later, Google would return to the extended reality space with Android XR, an operating system that will power headsets and smartglasses.

-On March 15, 2023, Google announced that it would discontinue the Enterprise Edition 2.
-Sales were immediately suspended, with product support slated to end on September 15, 2023.